sraj1820/DRPROJECT/README.md

 ### Technologies Used

-This game was created using Python/Django/PostgreSQL/HTML/CSS
+This application was created using Python/Django/PostgreSQL/HTML/CSS

 ### Get Started
 Create an account using the signup page.
 Once completed you are able to login.